 1.16.
 Annex 1.1 (70- Low risk N/A Low risk Not required Classification of species, quantities, qualities 73) Annex 2.1 (50- 55) Classification and accounting practices for wood products are stipulated by the Russian legislation.
 No violation of this legislation has been identified.
 It is required to mark valuable tree species piece-by-piece and report the data to the Unified State Automated Information System (EGAIS), which also contains data on all transactions with round wood and sawn materials.
 Similar requirements, except for marking, cover all species.
 State Forestry Agency deals with the Unified State Automated Information System development. (low risk for the entire country) 'Low risk' threshold No. 1 - Identified laws are upheld.
 Cases where law/regulations are violated are efficiently followed up via preventive actions taken by the authorities and/or by the relevant entities - from procedure FSC-PRO-60-002a is met.
 The respective laws are available.
 No violations have been detected.
 Data on transactions (including information about species, quality and quantity of goods) are booked in the EGAIS.
 This requirement guarantees that no round wood can be sold without respective registration in the EGAIS.
-1.17 Trade and transport Annex 1.1 (35, 73-75) Annex 2.1 (1, 53-60) Cases of wood trade transactions without sale (supply) contracts or with violations of the Civil Code of the RF in the forestry sector are identified on a permanent basis, which is pointed out by the experts (Table 2) and mass media.
-Truck are mainly used for transporting the harvested roundwood from the forest and other wood products.
+1.17 Trade and transport Annex 1.1 (35, 73-75) Annex 2.1 (1, 53-60, 73) Specified risk Since March 2022, there has been an export ban enforced by the Russian government on certain wood products from Russia to certain countries (see Annex 2.1, item 73 for the full list).
+Cases of wood trade transactions without sale (supply) contracts or with violations of the Civil Code of the RF in the forestry sector are identified on a permanent basis, which is pointed out by the experts (Table 2) and mass media.
+Trucks are mainly used for transporting the harvested roundwood from the forest and other wood products.
 Each batch of goods shall be accompanied by transportation documents during transportation.
-All regional and federal roads are controlled and loaded trucks are checked by the State Traffic Police to confirm they are accompanied by duly issued valid transportation when the corruption risk is admitted, the verification of transportation documents does not guarantee legal transportation or transportation of legally harvested wood.
-Besides, local roads used for short distance transportation remain N/A (specified risk for the entire country) 'Specified risk' threshold No. 2 - Identified laws are not upheld consistently by all entities and/or are often ignored, and/or are not enforced by relevant authorities - from procedure FSC-PRO-60-002a is met.
+All regional and federal roads are controlled and loaded trucks are checked by the State Traffic Police to confirm they are accompanied by duly issued valid transportation documents.
+Under conditions when the corruption risk is admitted, the verification of transportation documents does not guarantee legal transportation or transportation of legally harvested wood.
+N/A (specified risk for the entire country) Specified risk 'Specified risk' threshold No. 2 - Identified laws are not upheld consistently by all entities and/or are often ignored, and/or are not enforced by relevant authorities - from procedure FSC-PRO-60-002a is met.
 There is identified risk of wood being harvested without sale contracts or with violations of such contracts.
 The risk of transportation without any transportation documents or with documents issued with violation of the legal requirements.
 1) M - Verification of the transaction registration in the EGAIS confirms the legality of trade In case of truck transportation: 2) R - wood transportation documents verify the legal origin of wood and compliance with legal requirements